Alexander Davion

-Alexander Davion, (March 31, 1929 - September 28, 2019) French-born British actor.
+Alexander Davion (March 31, 1929 – September 28, 2019) was a French-born British actor.
 He was perhaps best known in the UK for his starring role in Gideon's Way as Detective Chief Inspector David Keen.
 He was born in Paris, France.
 He died in London, England at the age of 90.

 Personal life

 He was married first to actress Ellen Caryl Klein (divorced) and to actress Anne Lawson in 1965.